Help Fight OCD By Participating In a Research Study

 Who Can Participate?

-- Men and women between the ages of 18 and 50 years old.
+- Men and women aged 18 to 50 years old.

 - Have had a formal OCD diagnosis for a period longer than 12 months.